lkesteloot/unsong/unsong.md

 “One more time,” he said, and climbed out of the model UN back into his director’s chair.

 “The Assassination Of Malia Ngo,” said Dylan Alvarez.
 “Take eighteen.
 Having previously been defeated by ball bearings, a light coating of flour, small dogs, the janitor, a middle-aged female bureaucrat, and their own feet, the intrepid heroes of BOOJUM dust themselves off, wipe their own blood up from the floor, and prepare once again to save the world from the plutocratic tyranny of UNSONG.
-Lights…camera…action!”
+Lights... camera... action!”

 They navigated carefully through the ball bearings.
 They trod around the flour.
 Erica spoke the Fluvial Name to deflect a swarm of angry bees, and they carefully avoided touching the jeweled idol that Dylan had placed just outside the elevator.
 For the second time, they came to the door marked MALIA NGO, DIRECTOR.
 Five invisible terrorists prepared their weapons.
 Clark, gun in hand, reached very carefully for the door.